rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 This article describes how you can configure your voice assistant application using IoT Hub only.
 For a step-by-step tutorial that guides you through the process of creating a voice assistant using demo template, see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../../nocode-speech.md).

 1. Open up the [Azure portal](https://portal.azure.com) and find your IoT Hub.
+1. Select *IoT Edge* under *Automatic Device Management* in the left navigation menu.
-2. Select the device that you wish to configure
+1. Select the device that you wish to configure.
-3. Click on Set Modules
+1. Click on **Set Modules**.

-4. Ensure that azureedgedevices has been added to the container registries.
-Please get the password from your partner manager.
+1. Verify that *azureedgedevices* has been added to the container registry credentials.
-a.
-Name: azureedgedevices
+   1. Name: *azureedgedevices*
-b.
-Address: azureedgedevices.azurecr.io
+   1. Address: *azureedgedevices.azurecr.io*
-c.
-User Name: devkitprivatepreviewpull
+   1. User Name: *devkitprivatepreviewpull*

+**NOTE:** If you do not have a password for the container registry, please reach to your primary contact for the Santa Cruz private preview program.

+1. Item 1
+1. Item 2
+1. Item 3
+   1. Item 3a
+   1. Item 3b

-5. In the IoT Edge Modules section, select azureearspeechclientmodule
+1. In the IoT Edge Modules section, select azureearspeechclientmodule

 6. On Module Settings tab ensure the settings are:
 a.
 Image URI: azureedgedevices.azurecr.io/azureearspeechclientmodule:preload-devkit